8. Sincerity, self-support, and sowing the seed

 What percentage of the converts remain Christian?

 A good percentage.
-Conversion is usually preceded by a long process of seed-sowing and the conversion is a thought-through thing for them.
+A long process of seed-sowing often precedes conversion and the conversion is a thought-through thing for them.
 Once they have made that commitment, then, it usually sticks.

 Do our churches in Italy have Wednesday night prayer meetings?
 Do they have three services a week like we do?

 The service schedule varies from church to church.
 Both the times and days of services are different for each congregation.
 Some groups or preaching points may have only one meeting a week.
-Others will have three services but they may be Sunday afternoon, Tuesday evening, and Thursday evening.
+Others will have three services: Sunday afternoon, Tuesday evening, and Thursday evening.
 One church has a 5:30 a.m. prayer meeting every morning.
 The Florence church had a Wednesday evening service that began at 9 p.m.

 What other churches are working in Italy?